ijprest/Explorer7Fixes/readme.markdown

 ## History

+* v1.0.0.2 - Fixed an issue (#2) where BHO was being listed as an addon in IE.
 * v1.0.0.1 - Fixed an issue (#1) where folder icon-size was being reset.
 * v1.0.0.0 - First public release.